Call now graphic for The Yard with phone icon and contact number 0450 410 800.

 Tree Type Why It Works Caution Notes

-Plane trees Strong structure, responds well Watch for regrowth
+Plane trees Firm structure responds well Watch for regrowth

 Jacarandas Good canopy shape, fast healing Lift gradually

-Oaks Tough limbs, ideal for clearance Avoid mid-summer cuts
+Oaks Rigid limbs, ideal for clearance Avoid mid-summer cuts

 Conifers Naturally layered, improves spacing Don’t over-lift — may look bare

-Liquidambars Beautiful shape, good response rate Needs balancing cuts post-lift
+Liquidambars Beautiful shape, reasonable response rate Needs balancing cuts post-lift

 Who should perform your crown lifting?